Helen Mirren: Recognition and image

-In April 2021, she took part in the music video "La Vacinada" (meaning the vaccinated woman in broken Spanish language) of Italian comedian and singer Checco Zalone.

-In the song and video, Zalone jokes about the fact that, in times of Covid-19 pandemic, it is safer to have an affair with someone who has already been vaccinated against the virus, and as the elderly get vaccinated first, an older partner (played by Mirren in the video) is now the best choice.

-Acting credits
+Acting credits and accolades

-Awards and honours

 Among her major competitive awards, Mirren has won one Academy Award, four BAFTA Awards, three Golden Globe Awards, five Emmy Awards, and one Tony Award.
-Her numerous honorary awards include the BAFTA Fellowship from the British Academy of Film and Television Arts and Gala Tribute presented by the Film Society of Lincoln Center.
+She is the recipient of numerous accolades and is the only performer to have achieved both the American and the British Triple Crowns of Acting.
+Her numerous honorary awards include the BAFTA Fellowship from the British Academy of Film and Television Arts and Gala Tribute presented by the Film Society of Lincoln Center as well as a star on the Hollywood Walk of Fame in 2013, the Honorary Golden Bear in 2020, and Screen Actors Guild Life Achievement Award in 2022.

 In the Queen's 2003 Birthday Honours, Mirren was appointed a Dame Commander of the Order of the British Empire (DBE) for services to drama, with investiture taking place at Buckingham Palace in December.
+For playing Jane Tennison in ITV's Prime Suspect, in 2006, the British public ranked her number 29 in ITV's poll of TV's 50 Greatest Stars.
 In January 2009, Mirren was named on The Times' list of the top 10 British actresses of all time.
 The list included Julie Andrews, Helena Bonham Carter, Judi Dench and Audrey Hepburn.
+In 2021, Mirren was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.